SoFi Personal Loan Review: Got excellent credit or high potential to earn? A SoFi personal loan may be right for you.

 |✅ No Origination Fees & Prepayment Fees: You won’t pay any origination or prepayment fees with SoFi but late fees do incur penalty charges.|

-Whether you want a fixed or variable rate loan, you will be put through the hoops so-to-speak to make sure that you qualify for what feels like an exclusive community of borrowers who made it into the inner circle.
+Borrowers will be put through the hoops so-to-speak to make sure they qualify for what feels like an exclusive community who made it into the inner circle.

 If you don’t have an income approaching $100,000, excellent credit, and a solid educational and career pedigree you might find it a struggle to get approved by SoFi, but if you get past the high hurdle of acceptance, you’ll be spoiled with invites to events that improve your financial knowledge and may even be invited to events that co-founders attend from time to time.
 Where else can customers meet the founders of billion dollar companies in an exclusive setting?

-The bottom line is getting a personal loan from SoFi isn’t a slam dunk but for those who qualify, the rates, low fees, and perks are hard to beat.
+The bottom line is getting approved for a SoFi personal loan isn’t a slam dunk but for those who qualify, the rates, low fees, and perks are hard to beat.
 And it doesn’t hurt that the application process is online and fast so you can get access to funds quickly.